mbcovid19updates/mbcovid19updates.github.io/README.md

 Currently, the **Alpha** (B.1.1.7 / UK) variant is the dominant strain, suspected to account for roughly 60% of all new COVID cases in Manitoba (_as of June 10, 2021_).
 Manitoba does not currently have the capacity to sequence the exact strain of every last COVID case, so in many cases (over half), they are labeled as "unspecified", but assumed to be the **Alpha** (B.1.1.7 / UK) variant.
 Based on the evidence so far, researchers believe the **Alpha** variant is much more contagious and more deadlier than other variants, resulting in more younger people ending up in the hospital and an increase in ICU hospitalizations.

-Recently, the **Delta** (B.1.617.2 / India) variant has been discovered in Manitoba, and is reported to be as much as twice as contagious as the **Alpha** variant, and more likely to evade current vaccines.
+Recently, the **Delta** (B.1.617.2 / India) variant has been discovered in Manitoba, and is reported to be much more contagious than the **Alpha** variant, and more likely to evade current vaccines.
 This variant is expected to eventually become the new dominant strain in time.

 ### Will the Vaccine protect against Variants?